CP-Unibo/sunny-cp/README.md

 =============

 To properly execute sunny-cp, the environment variable SUNNY_HOME must to be set to the directory where the tool was decompressed.

-If <sunny-dir> is the directory containing the code please add the following line to your .bashrc file:
+If "sunny-cp" is that folder, then please add the following line to your .bashrc file:

+  export SUNNY_HOME="<sunny-dir"

+Moreover, it may be useful to add sunny-cp executables to your PATH:

-  export SUNNY_HOME="<sunny-dir>"
+  export PATH="${PATH}:${SUNNY_HOME}/bin"

 FURTHER INFORMATION
 ===================